 Since teachers focus on task completion, they often forget to reflect on the contexts in which these tasks are done.
-The activity theory model puts the task completion in a daily life situation and includes contextual factors.
-This helps teachers address each student individually and it can personalize tasks and teaching.
+The activity theory model puts task completion in a daily life situation and includes contextual factors.
+This helps teachers address each student individually, and it can personalize tasks and teaching.
 The research concluded that certain places and activities trigger memories, so the given task could be completed more easily if the location or the activity is familiar.
-These results are very helpful when it comes to understanding differentiated instruction in an inclusive classroom.
+These results are beneficial when it comes to understanding differentiated instruction in an inclusive classroom.

 What children’s perspectives tell us about inclusion?

 What children’s perspectives tell us about inclusion, is that we are all experts in diﬀerent ways and that our diﬀerent experiences and understandings are of value.
 Inclusive education is presented and discussed as under construction, both in educational settings and as a concept.
 The materials in this course are largely rooted in the social model of disability and human/disability rights frameworks.